*** To read past blog posts, go to >> kitsummers.com/blog/

 At any age, you can (and should) make changes to make your life better.

-How you think and feel about yourself, including your beliefs and expectations about what is possible for you, determines everything that happens in your life.
+How you think and feel about yourself, including your beliefs and expectations about what is possible, determines everything in your life.
 It all derives from your quality of thinking.

 You have complete control over only one thing in the universe — Your Thinking — and that’s where motivational quotes come in!

-To keep your motivation, you have to use each day as an opportunity for improvement, to be better, and to get a little bit closer to your goals.
+To keep your motivation, you have to use each day as an opportunity to improve and get closer to your goals.
 It might sound like a lot of work—and with your busy schedule—next to impossible.
 But you can do it!

 Motivational words, yes, they’re just words.